 ⦁ Productivity – The role of Policing

-To put the roundtable in operational context, this is the current draft Vision for the Lincolnshire Police Demand Programme:-
+To put the roundtable in a local operational context, this is the current draft Vision for the Lincolnshire Police Demand Programme:-

 Everything we do, our planning, our funding, how we model our resources, our training and support mechanisms, should all be predicated on current and future demand.
 Our Vision is to enable, through improve resource management, the force to deliver the PCC and Force Policing Plan – Distinctively Lincolnshire.